berkgaffaroglu/flaskblog/README.md

 # Project Title

-This blog is a great example of basic blogging structure.
-It is easy to read and also has an demo version.
+This blog has all the functions of creating, deleting and editing posts.
+It has a package structure (initialized), so it is easy and open to devolopment.

 ## Deployment